 Fiduciary Duty Litigation

-These cases arise when someone wrongfully took and/or hid assets of someone else to our client's detriment.
-If someone has wrongfully hidden the assets of another, we can help recover those items.
-We also defend those wrongfully accused of concealing assets.
+These cases arise when someone wrongfully took and/or hid the assets of someone else to our client's detriment.
+We regularly handle cases involving the misappropriation of money, stocks, bonds, jewelry, and other types of assets.
+If someone has wrongfully hidden the assets of another, we can help recover those items and get them to their rightful owner.
+We also defend those wrongfully accused of converting and/or concealing assets.

 If you believe you have a probate litigation or estate dispute case, don't wait to talk to us!
 There are deadlines for filing your legal claim.
 After the deadline has passed, you will no longer be allowed to pursue legal action.